harrymkt/mgh/Web/content/contribute.md

 To become a developer in this game, here are requirements:
 * You must have knowledge with GitHub, as this is the platform we use to develop together.
-* You agree that under any circumstances are you allowed to share any information from that private repository, including announcements, unreleased versions and/or private releases unless otherwise permitted.
+* You agree that under no circumstances are you allowed to share any information from that private repository, including announcements, unreleased versions and/or private releases unless otherwise permitted.
 * You must have knowledge with the NVGT game engine.

 [Contact](https://harrymkt.github.io/contact)